cav71/setuptools-github/README.md

 ### Add secrets

-Secrets are stored for the **package-name** repository under:
+Github stores secrets for the <**project-name**> repository under:

 https://github.com/<username>/<project-name>/settings/secrets/actions

-These are the needed secrets:
+These are the needed secrets for the PyPI index and codecov services:
 - TWINE_PASSWORD
 - TWINE_USERNAME
 - CODECOV_TOKEN

 ## Project setup
-These are the modifications to the project.

 ### Layout
 We assume this layout: